Mark Kayser Q&A

 Where were you born?

 Dell Rapids, South Dakota.
-That’s corn country baby!
+Midwest corn country!

 What was your first game animal?